Skip to Main Content

 Debt settlement companies

-These companies also typically charge a fee if they successfully settle even a portion of your debt — usually 15% to 25% of your total debt.
+These companies typically charge a fee if they successfully settle even a portion of your debt — usually 15% to 25% of your total debt.

-Keep in mind that debt settlement companies often ask you to stop making your monthly payments during the negotiation, which can lead to fees and damage to your credit, as well as possible legal action.
-Additionally, your card issuer might not even accept the settlement.
+Keep in mind that debt settlement companies often ask you to stop making your monthly payments during the negotiation, which can lead to fees and severe damage to your credit, as well as possible legal action.
+Additionally, your card issuer(s) might not accept any settlement.

 Can negotiating credit card debt have an impact on my credit score?